 If you are using a wire trace when fishing for perch, you have to make sure that it is as subtle, thin, and invisible as possible, so that the perch won’t shy away from it and your lure.
 Many anglers actually make the mistake of using wire leaders that are way too thick and visible underwater, which will cost quite a few fish.

-Soft and thin multi-strand wire trace up to 10lb is your very best choice.
-Not only is this material extremely thin and flexible, making it almost invisible underwater, it is also a very soft type of wire that the perch will not mind at all.
-Multi-strand wire can be tied directly to your lure or hook, making crimps and snap swivels obsolete.
+A soft and thin multi-strand wire trace up to 10lb is your very best choice.
+Not only is this material extremely thin and flexible, but it is also a very soft type of wire that the perch will not mind at all.
+Another advantage of this type of wire material is that it is knottable.

-My personal favorite when it comes to wire traces for perch is the 10lb Drennan Soft Strand.
-Find it on Amazon via this link
+Pro Tip: My personal favourite when it comes to wire traces for perch is the 10lb Drennan Soft Strand.
+Find it on Amazon here.

 Continue reading this article if you want to know all the advantages of using this incredible multi-strand wire and why it works so well for perch.